 Concert Program Note

-Manifesto pour la Paix was originally composed for large chamber ensemble and premiered in the closing ceremony at the 2011 ISCM World New Music Days festival/Zagreb Biennale in Croatia by Ensemble Zeitfluss from Austria.
-It was broadcast and recorded in the Orf recording studios in Vienna and featured on Australia’s ABC Classic FM radio, and transformed into an orchestral piece for the Queensland Symphony Orchestra workshop.
+Manifesto pour la Paix was originally composed for large chamber ensemble and premiered in the closing ceremony of the 2011 ISCM World New Music Days festival/Zagreb Biennale in Croatia by Ensemble Zeitfluss from Austria.
+This work was broadcast and recorded at the Orf Recording Studios in Vienna, featured on Australia’s ABC Classic FM radio, and transformed into an orchestral piece for the Queensland Symphony Orchestra workshop.

-The work begins with a fast, pulsating, repetitive four-note semiquaver motif that transforms into a series of variations to form the underlying motivic construction of the work.
+The piece begins with a fast, pulsating, rhythmic four-note semiquaver motif that transforms into a series of variations to form the underlying motivic construction of the work.
 A slow, soft, solemn and nostalgic style governs the middle section.
-Delicate and atmospheric timbral and textural effects are created through the use of avant-garde playing techniques, such as soothing multiphonic, quarter-tone trills, pitch bend, vibrato, glissando, flute flutter-tongue and whistle tones.
+Delicate and atmospheric timbral and textural effects are created through the use of contemporary playing techniques, such as soothing multiphonics, quarter-tone trills, pitch bend, vibrato, glissando, flute flutter-tongue and whistle tones.

-A theme of hope and peace is also heard throughout this manifesto.
-First heard in the opening as soft, sustained chords interrupting the semiquaver figures, lyrical melodic lines and mass chords merge together in the final section to create a unifying moment, symbolising the courage and resilience of the victims.
+A theme of hope and peace is also heard in this manifesto.
+First heard in the opening as soft, sustained chords juxtasposed within the semiquaver figures, lyrical melodic lines and mass chords merge together in the final section to create a unifying moment, symbolising the courage and resilience of the victims.

 Click to enlarge score pages